Subscribe to Updates

 What are salivary glands?

 Salivary glands are the organs that produce saliva into the mouth.
-You may want to ask ‘what is saliva?’ saliva is what makes your mouth moisturized and lubricated.
+You may want to ask ‘What is saliva?’ saliva is what makes your mouth moisturized and lubricated.
 Saliva contains mucus or serous or combination of both.
 Mucus is slimy and sticky and serous is watery and contain protein, which has enzyme to help with the digestion of our foods.
-Salivary glands consist of fat tissues and cells that release the saliva with the help of ducts.
+Salivary glands consist of fat tissues and cells that release saliva with the help of ducts.

 Three types of glands: anatomy and function